 Push through those doors, look for that open window, and take every opportunity that presents itself.

 So have you found your inspiration in the quotes above?
 Comment below and let me know.
+You can find more interesting French quotes about food, wine, and love here.
+(Because what is more inspiring than that!?)

 Did you enjoy that article?
 Save it for later!